enterpriseDomain/ClassMaker/README.md

 ClasSupplier
 ===========

-ClasSupplier is a Java library for creating the code that is available to invoke in-place, with achieving such behavour through the actual generation and loading (synchroniously or TBD asynchroniously) of native Java code.
-I am planning to add to API the ability to extend the generation template to mean more complicated behavour behind the model's set of classes.
+ClasSupplier is a Java library for creating the code that is available to invoke in-place, achieving this behavour through the actual generation and loading (synchroniously only for a while) of native Java code.
+I am also planning to add the generation templates extendability to allow more complicated behavour around the model's set of classes.

-It is also will be possible to switch from EMF's Ecore to your own supplied self-reflective or non-self-reflective meta-model, and switch the deployment and loading facility from OSGi to, for instance, JEE container.
+It is also will be possible to switch from EMF Ecore to your own self-reflective or non-self-reflective meta-model.
+And switch the deployment and loading facility from OSGi to, for instance, JEE container.

 Usage example: